bonitasoft/bonita-doc/md/bonita-bpm-portal-urls.md

-# Accessing Bonita BPM Portal and forms by URL
+# Bonita BPM Portal and forms URLs

 This page explains how to use a URL to access Bonita BPM Portal or the form for a specific task.
 In these URLs, the process names, versions and the task names must be URL encoded.